fredegelston-design/ANLY-615-Project/README.md

 **Final Project Submission (Code)**

 ## Project Overview & Research Question
-This project investigates whether an **inverted yield curve** (10-Year minus 2-Year Treasury spread) is a reliable leading indicator of U.S. recessions compared to alternative early-warning signals such as:
+This project investigates whether an **inverted yield curve** (5-Year vs 1 month Treasury spread) is a reliable leading indicator of U.S. recessions compared to alternative early-warning signals such as:
 - Declining crude oil prices
 - Negative consumer sentiment trends
 - Sharp S&P 500 declines

 **Definition of Recession (target variable):**
-Two consecutive quarters of negative real GDP growth
+Two consecutive quarters of negative real GDP growth (later verified with FRED data)

 ## Prerequisites prior to running code
 1. Ensure Python and database environement are installed on your machine.
 We recommend using Visual Studio Code and the ipython and MySQL extensions.